msu/pika-orm/README.md

-# GrugORM
+# PikaORM

 > Ah yes, just what we need: another ORM...

-GrugORM is an [object-relational mapping tool](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) for Java.
+PikaORM is an [object-relational mapping tool](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) for Java.

-GrugORM is designed differently than most other Java ORM tools:
+PikaORM is designed differently than most other Java ORM tools:

 * It does not require any code-generation
 * It works with [POJOs](https://en.wikipedia.org/wiki/Plain_old_Java_object)